 On returning home, their buckets of buried traumas may be so full that if any further stresses come along, the buckets overflow.
 Some may over-react to minor challenges and explode in tears, anger or violence.
 Some may be unable to focus or concentrate, may have memory lapses, and may feel grossly misunderstood and unaccepted.

-As many as 17 percent of Iraq and Afghanistan veterans have some form of post-traumatic stress disorder, or PTSD, one congressional study estimates.
-Nearly 3,300 troops have suffered traumatic brain injury, or TBI, according to statistics assembled last summer.
-And the lifetime costs of treating these ailments could pile up to as much as $35 billion
+have suffered traumatic brain injury, or TBI, according to statistics assembled last summer.
+And the lifetime costs of treating these ailments could pile up to as much as

 Rescue workers who witness unspeakable horrors of natural and man-made disasters may have similar stress reactions.
 These may occur in the process of the rescue work, as workers may be unprepared for the magnitude of the disasters they encounter, or may also occur upon return to their homes.